All Products

 const {

-location, // The region.
+location, // Region

-ips, // The resolution result returned.
+ips, // The resolution result returned by the authoritative DNS server.

 ttl, // The original TTL.